GC-public-projects/FloatingButton/README.md

 Shows an alert dialog in order to go "Display over other apps" settings activate the permission.

 ### Content
+Create a Kotlin file on the main package named : "PermissionDialog"

 ``` kotlin
 @Composable